New York Corporation

 Better yet, skip the form entirely and hire us to incorporate your New York business.
 We provide a free business address to list whenever possible throughout the filing to better keep your personal address private.
 And for the cheapest way to start a business?
-Pay just $38 out the door with our VIP monthly payment option.
+Pay just $48 out the door with our Corporate Guide Service monthly payment option.

 1. Corporate Name

 You must include “Corporation,” “Incorporated,” “Limited” or an abbreviation for one of these words.
 Most corporations keep it short and sweet with “Corp” or “Inc.” Note also that New York has a long list of restricted words for business names.
 For example, to use the word “exchange” requires permissions from the Attorney General.

 The state form already includes a general corporate purpose, so most corporations can skip this section.
 If your corporation is created for health or educational purposes, however, you’ll need to get the consent or approval from the appropriate state department and include a more specific purpose.

 List the county in the state where your corporation is located.

 4. Authorized Shares

 The standard form authorizes 200 shares of stock at no par value.
 You can edit the number of shares if you’d like to authorize a different number, but you must authorize at least one.
 You can also include par value if you’d prefer—but be aware that in New York, shares with a stated par value can’t be issued or sold at a lower value.